Temporary Road Closures & Construction

 Bridge Projects

-Based on the last Biannual OSIM's inspection it was identified that the installation of a barrier system is required on the Manion Rd Bridge.
+Based on the last Biannual OSIM's inspection, it was identified that the installation of a barrier system is required on the Manion Road Bridge.
 This includes the procurement and installation of compliant steel beam guiderails and end treatments in accordance with current bridge safety standards.

 Traffic will be reduced to alternating single lane closures for the duration of the project.
 Traffic construction signs will be installed.
 Drivers and pedestrians are required to obey all construction signs and expect delays.